ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

 What kind of student do you produce?

 College bound students prepared to succeed in college music programs.
-BCA graduates have gone on to study music at Berklee College of Music, Curtis Institute of Music, Eastman School of Music, Juilliard, Peabody Conservatory and Westminster Choir College.
+BCA graduates have gone on to study music at Berklee College of Music, Curtis Institute of Music, Eastman School of Music, Juilliard, Peabody Conservatory, Westminster Choir College.
 Many of our alumni are now touring musicians, music teachers, music business professionals, or avocational musicians working in other fields.